quinncomendant/ChipiChat.lbaction/README.md

 ### Send a message, question, or instruction to Chat GPT and quickly obtain and manipulate responses, LaunchBar-style:

 - `⌘` *(held when running the action)* Immediately open the response as a .md file in your text editor.
-- `⇧` *(held when running the action)* Immediately paste the response at the current cursor position.
+- `⇧` *(held when running the action)* Immediately insert the response at the current cursor position.
 -  `⌘C` Copy the response to the clipboard.
 -  `⌘Y` QuickLook the response.
 -  `↵` *(return)* Open the response as a `.md` file in your text editor.